17 min read

 Sentiment analysis provides insights into the opinions and emotions that people express about your brand, product, or service online.
 It uses natural language processing (NLP) and machine learning to quickly identify the tone of text, video, or images, which can help brands to identify and react to negative reviews, articles, or other mentions.

 6 min read

-People want to work for a company with good reputation.
+Even during the "Great Resignation" people want to work for a company with good reputation.
 The strongest job candidates are looking for more than just salary, benefits, and whether your office provides catered lunches.
 They’re looking at your brand’s reputation.
 Do people think highly of your brand?
 Is your brand’s values and vision aligned with their own?

 17 min read